Segelzwerg/Rechnung/docs/usage/installation.rst

 SECRET_KEY                Security string.
 Must not be shared.
 ALLOWED_HOSTS             List of you hostname you want to access the application.
 E.g. `"['0.0.0.0']"`.
 DATABASE_URL              Database URL.
-CSRF_TRUSTED_ORIGINS      (Optional, Default: `http://*,https://*`) Used for endpoint names under which the server can be target.
+CSRF_TRUSTED_ORIGINS      (Optional, Default: `http://*,https://*`) Used for endpoint names under which the server can be targeted.
 This is required for POST requests.
 ========================= =====

 Finally, we require a database.